 Art.
 I. NAME AND OBJECT-Sec.
 1. The name of this organization shall be the Women's Interfraternity Council of Alfred University.

 Sec.
 2. The object of the organization shall be to control all matters which may he determined to be of interest to the various organizations herein represented.

 Art.
 II.
-MEMBERSHIP - Sec.
-1. The Council shall be composed of two representatives from each women's fraternity, at least one of whom shall have served previously.
+MEMBERSHIP-Sec.
+1. The Council shall be composed of two representatives from each women's fraternity. at least one of whom shall have served previously.

 Sec.
-2. Each representative shall be entitled to one vote in each Council meeting. except the President, who votes only in case of tie.
+2. Each representative shall be entitled to one vote in each meeting of the

+Council.

 Sec.
-3. Any new women's fraternity on the campus, being recognized by the facuty, automatically becomes a member of the Council, after signing the Constitution.
+3. Any new women's fraternity on the campus being recognized by the faculty, automatically becomes a member of the Council, after signing the Constitution.

 Art.
 III.
 OFFICERS AND DUTIES-Sec.
-1. The officers shall consist of a President. who shall be a Senior, and a Secretary-
+1. The officers shall consist of a President. who shall be a Senior, and a Secretary-Treasurer.

-Treasurer.
 Sec.
-2. The Secretary shall furnish minutes of the last meeting to each member of the Council by the next fraternity meeting following the Council meeting.
+2. The duties of the officers shall be in general those pertaining to their offices by parliamentary custom.
 Sec.
+3. The Secretary shall furnish minutes of the last meeting to each member of the Council by the next fraternity meeting following the Council meeting.

-3. The officers of the Council shall be elected at the last meeting of the college year, when the new and old Councils shall meet together.
+Sec.
+4. The officers of the Council shall he elected at the last meeting of the college year, when the new and old Councils shall meet together.
 The new Council alone shall have power to vote at this election.

 Art.
 IV.
-Powers-Tre Council have power to enforce all enactments, regu lations, etc., within its jurisdiction as de fined by the articles and by-laws of this constitution.
+Powers-The Council have power to enforce all enactments, regu lations, etc., within its jurisdiction as defined by the articles and by-laws of this constitution.